ohel/dotfiles/scripts/README.md

 Some picks from the scripts:

 * backlight.sh: Change laptop screen backlight brightness via script.
-* backup.sh: My full local system backup script.
+* backup_local.sh: My full local system backup script.
 * browser.sh: Chromium browser helper script.
 * copymusic.sh: I use this to copy and lossly encode music to my phone.
 I just drag'n'drop songs from my media player into a terminal window while the script is running.
 * kvm: Kernel-based Virtual Machine scripts.